Izzo Alex Duetto IV Plus Review: The Most Underrated Dual Boiler?

 One of the best features is that the back and sides of the Izzo Alex Duetto are double walled.

 Such an insulation strategy is often overlooked by other manufacturers.
-This avoids adding a lot of ambient heat to your kitchen, a serious consideration on a hot summer’s day when you have a 72 pound piece of steel heating to steam temperature.
+This avoids adding a lot of ambient heat to your kitchen, a serious consideration on a hot summer’s day when you have a 32 kg piece of steel heating to steam temperature.

 Another area in which some other thoughtful design decisions have been made is the noise level of the Izzo Alex Duetto.
 Most of the noise in an espresso maker comes from the pump and the motor.
 In this one, the motor mounts have been reconfigured to dampen vibrations.
 And the already quiet rotary pump of the previous version has been upgraded to an even quieter model.
 On top of that, the large removable drip tray has been affixed with magnets so that it doesn’t rattle when the machine is in use.

 This is a big espresso machine.
-The Alex Duetto measures 16.5 inches tall by 13.5 inches wide by 17.5 inches deep.
+The Alex Duetto measures 43 cm tall by 36 cm wide by 43 cm deep.
 It’s on par with or a bit smaller than other prosumer double boilers, but it will still have an impactful presence in your kitchen.
 Luckily, with its beautiful sleek lines and mirror finish stainless steel exterior, that impact is positive.

 The Izzo Alex Duetto comes with two professional-grade 58 mm diameter chrome-plated brass portafilters, a single spout, and a double spout, as well as appropriately sized steel filter baskets for each.
 Impressively, it also comes with a lovely metal tamper, easily a hundred dollars worth of added value.